gatsbyjs/gatsby/docs/tutorial/source-plugin-tutorial.md

     // ...
 ```

 Now you're creating nodes based on data coming from the API, neat!
-However, only the `id` and `description` fields are coming back from the API and being saved to each node, so add the rest of the fields to the query so that there will be the same data available to Gatsby.
+However, only the `id` and `description` fields are coming back from the API and being saved to each node, so add the rest of the fields to the query so that the same data is available to Gatsby.

 This is also a good time to add data to your query so that it also returns authors.